petedodd/DRHHCM/README.md

 Commenting out the rep limitation in file 04 around line 14 (ie using 100 replicates) should allow use on a machine with (eg) 8Gb RAM.

-## TODO other changes
+## Description of analysis scripts

-- need to include the costs
+- need to include the costs TODO

 ### 00.FQRinRR.R ###